 The School Day

-The gates to the playground will be closed at 8:50am prompt by site staff and children will be marked as late at the rear door according to their Key Stage start time from 8:45am onwards.
+The gates to the playground will be closed at 8:50am prompt by site staff and children will be marked as late if they arrive after this time.

 All Key Stage 1 children must be supervised by an adult until they enter the school building, this includes walking along the path and being in the school playground.
 Should parents elect to allow their Key Stage 2 children to enter the site unsupervised they do so at their own risk; please be aware that the gate entry points are not necessarily monitored by a member of staff.